peteroupc/peteroupc.github.io/bernapprox.md

 [^51]: Rababah, Abedallah. "[**Transformation of Chebyshev–Bernstein polynomial basis**](https://www.degruyter.com/document/doi/10.2478/cmam-2003-0038/html)."
 Computational Methods in Applied Mathematics 3.4 (2003): 608-622.

+[^52]: Niculescu, Constantin P., and Constantin Buşe.
+"The Hardy-Landau-Littlewood inequalities with less smoothness."
+J. Inequal. in Pure and Appl.
+Math 4 (2003).

+[^53]: B-O. Eriksson, "Some best constants in the Landau Inequality on a Finite Interval", Journal of Approximation Theory 94 (1998).

+[^54]: Babenko, V. F., V. A. Kofanov, and S. A. Pichugov.
+"On inequalities for norms of intermediate derivatives on a finite interval", Ukrainian Mathematical Journal 47, no. 1 (1995): 121-124.

 <a id=Appendix></a>

 ## Appendix